pyscript/docs/docs/user-guide/features.md

     <p>This approach ensures a clear separation of concerns: PolyScript
-    can focus on being small, efficient and powerful, whereas the PyScript related plugins allow us to build upon the solid foundations of PolyScript.</p>
+    can focus on being small, efficient and powerful, whereas the PyScript related plugins allow us to Pythonically build upon the solid foundations of PolyScript.</p>

     <p>Because there is a plugin system, folks
     <em>independent of the PyScript core team</em> have a way to create and